arvindks1793/todo-application/README.md

 Security:

 As mentioned in the Write up document the application uses BCrypt hashing technique for security purpose.
 I wanted to mention few more security oprtions which I would have implemented if I had more time.
-I would have preferred using a Basic authentication or JWT(JSON web tokens) token in this assignment.
+I would have preferred using a Basic authentication using Spring Security(eextending the WebsecurityConfigurerAdapter Class) or JWT(JSON web tokens) token in this assignment.
 If the users were logging in real time I would have preferred OAuth 2 (Using Google or GitHub account).

 Please consider this as one the improvements which I missed to mention in my write up.
 Thank you.